jorzel/hashnode/clhhm1jd000060amhaas94k2b.md

 Without Alertmanager, Prometheus would be limited to only collecting and storing metrics without providing any actionable alerts when certain thresholds or conditions are met.
 Therefore, Alertmanager is a crucial component of the Prometheus ecosystem that complements its monitoring capabilities by enabling efficient and reliable alerting.

-## How the Alertmanager works
+## How Alertmanager works

-The Prometheus server is a component that sends alerts to the Alertmanager.
-The Alertmanager is responsible for receiving, deduplicating, grouping, and routing alerts to various notification systems such as email, webhook, or other alerting systems via an API.
-The Alertmanager also provides additional features such as silence management, notification inhibition, and alert template rendering.
+The Prometheus server is a component that sends alerts to Alertmanager.
+Alertmanager is responsible for receiving, deduplicating, grouping, and routing alerts to various notification systems such as email, webhook, or other alerting systems via an API.
+Alertmanager also provides additional features such as silence management, notification inhibition, and alert template rendering.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1682680264358/1892874b-422a-4373-9b6e-d6d764f7f380.png align="center")

 The receivers can be configured to handle the alerts in different ways, such as sending an email, triggering a webhook, or forwarding the alert to another system for further processing.
-The Alertmanager comes with built-in support for various receivers, but it also allows users to define custom receivers to meet their specific needs.
+Alertmanager comes with built-in support for various receivers, but it also allows users to define custom receivers to meet their specific needs.

-The Alertmanager is composed of several components that work together to provide a flexible and powerful alert management system.
+Alertmanager is composed of several components that work together to provide a flexible and powerful alert management system.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1682686999398/484cd6b2-f1be-4cc8-b9a1-6d6650edd3d2.png align="center")